819gauravs/partyplaylist/README.md

 # partyplaylist

-play music based on the emotions of a crowd using Spotify and Microsoft Emotion API
+Play music based on the emotions of a crowd using Spotify and Microsoft Emotion API.

+Created for AnvilHack 2017